 It's simple to be creative when you cook with turkey because it's easily seasoned and complements any dish on the table.

 "You can change the flavor profile of turkey by altering the cooking method, preparation or both," said Sherrie Rosenblatt,

-NTF's director of public relations.
+NTF's vice president of marketing and communications.
 "Experiment with different rub and marinade seasonings, then try deep frying, brining

 Don't forget to use these flavorful leftovers for quick-to-prepare meals.
 Cooked turkey is an ideal base ingredient for

 stir-fry dishes, pizzas, frittatas, fajitas, casseroles, chilis, sandwiches, salads and soups.
 For more ideas on using turkey